angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 [**[watch the replay]**](https://dxc.workplace.com/100022623742139/videos/666197697477682){target="_blank"}

 # Kubernetes-wordpress
-*This handson training is a follow up of the Kubernetes Introduction talk downloadable [here](https://dxc.workplace.com/download/2556767854651343/Kubernetes-introduction-2019-02-04.pptx?av=100022938067041&eav=AfbzblXl7Czbg1tdSRf0JRV02_7sIWkNLHeW34KZ_TUFGq7cgl-LJPOk0e-M45UleWI&hash=AcqPaYDL3dSkJSPa).*
+*This hands-on training is a follow up of the Kubernetes Introduction talk downloadable [here](https://dxc.workplace.com/download/2556767854651343/Kubernetes-introduction-2019-02-04.pptx?av=100022938067041&eav=AfbzblXl7Czbg1tdSRf0JRV02_7sIWkNLHeW34KZ_TUFGq7cgl-LJPOk0e-M45UleWI&hash=AcqPaYDL3dSkJSPa).*

 During this session you will discover the Kubernetes basic components which are used to deploy a high available WordPress stack.
 If you like consoles and Kubernetes, join us and enjoy the Kubernetes learning trip.

-I made the choice to not use all the kubectl functions to priviledge the usage of manifest files.
+I made the choice to not use all the kubectl functions to privilege the usage of manifest files.
 This is because it makes an Infrastructure As Code approach easier.

 # Pre-requisite